BenignFred/BestDevFirst/README2.md

 ## 🚀 About Me

-I am a Full Stack Engineer with 5 years of experience.
+I am a full-stack developer with 6 years of experience in backend and frontend development.

-I enjoy contributing to **Open Source Projects** and have contributed to several Gigantic Organizations including, **Material UI**, **Microsoft**, **Amazon**, **Webhint**, and countless others.
+I am a creative, sophisticated, dedicated and ambitious engineer with creative and efficient solutions for large websites.

-I am really enthusiastic on learning new technology and never afraid of challenging new problems.
+As a professional problem solver, we have a proven track record of responding quickly to customer needs, paying attention to detail, and consistently delivering high levels of customer satisfaction.

-In my free time, I enjoy reading books and play **soccer** with my friends.
+I am very quick to pick up new skills and am always looking for new solutions, new challenges and new experiences.

 ## 🛠️Skills: